ravi18kumar2021/7DaysOfPython/README.md

-# 100DaysOfCode
+# 7DaysOfPython
-day by day codes related to data science
+day by day codes related to Python Programming